 Front-end development can start as soon as the design and content are ready.
 If the website requires complex queries, integration with third-party services, non-standard data processing tasks, and so on, the backend development time will be significant.
 Testing throughout the phase must ensure the quality of the product.

 The coding, validation, and cross-platform and browser testing take a large portion of the overall website timeline.
 Much depends on the client because they must communicate with the team, provide feedback regularly, and request changes.
-Depending on the scope of work, the technology used, and whether the requirements are changing, coding may take 16 hours or more.
+Depending on the scope of work, the technology used, and whether the requirements are changing, coding may take 16 hours for web developers or more.